lamefe/lamefe/README.md

 - 👋 Hi, I’m @lamefe
-- 👀 I’m interested in biz and bites
+- 👀 I’m interested in business development
 - 🌱 I’m working on several projects for myself
 - 💞️ I’m looking to collaborate on intersting stuff
 - 📫 You can reach me hello@mi-concepts.de